FOR IMMEDIATE RELEASE

 Interviews available upon request.

-Once a breed goes extinct, its genetics are lost to history – genetics that agriculture may need to rely on in the future to combat outbreaks of disease, a changing climate, or genetic issues that arise from livestock being too closely related to each other.
-According to the Food and Agriculture Organization of the United Nations, one domesticated livestock breed is lost every month.
+Once a breed goes extinct, its genetics are lost to history – genetics that farmers may need in the future to combat outbreaks of disease, a changing climate, or genetic issues that arise from livestock being too closely related to each other.
+According to the Food and Agriculture Organization of the United Nations, one domesticated livestock breed is lost every month.¹